digitaltrails/vdu_controls/README.md

     it to the bottom to restore the old position.
   * Corrected the horizontal tick marks on the Lux Metering Rolling-Display.
   * Added 3,6,9,15,18,21 hour enlarged tick marks to the Lux Metering Rolling-Display.
+  * Replace QProgressBar with a more "modern" circular busy-spinner.
   * Internal code simplifications and cleanups.
-  * Replace unfashionable QProgressBar with custom circular busy-spinner.

 * 2.4.3
   * Fix a rare TypeError when light metering.
   * Some code cleanups for the splash screen.